Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-Although words such as ‘free-range’ and ‘organic’ may sound enticing, some companies may adhere to minimal welfare standards given the USDA’s vague requirements for the label.
-For instance, the criteria for 'free-range chicken' is 'access to the outdoors', but it doesn't specify length and it doesn’t mean that chickens aren’t debeaked.
+Although words such as "free-range" and "organic" may sound enticing, some companies may adhere to minimal welfare standards given the USDA’s vague requirements for the label.
+For instance, the criteria for "free-range chicken" is "access to the outdoors," but it doesn't specify the length of time spent outdoors, and it doesn’t mean that chickens aren’t debeaked.

-These methods have unfortunately become mainstream and conventional.
-The meat industry in particular not only allows animals to be raised with methods that are not humane, the resulting meat product is also sometimes higher in bad fats when the animals are not fed the diet that they have evolved to consume for the sake of cheap production.
+These methods have, unfortunately, become mainstream and conventional.
+The meat industry, in particular, not only allows animals to be raised inhumanely, but the resulting meat product is also sometimes higher in bad fats when the animals are not fed the diet that they have evolved to consume for the sake of cheap production.

-There is now a demand for more ethical and sustainable agriculture, and pet foods are among the products that you should consider upgrading to promote healthier pets and humane treatment of livestock.
+There is now a demand for more ethical and sustainable agriculture, and pet foods are among the products that you should consider upgrading to promote the humane treatment of livestock.
 There are a few commercially available choices to select from and the options are growing.
-I will continue to update them.
-(January 23, 2015)

 - Vegetarian-fed (pigs)

 - Grass-fed (cows)

 - Hormone, steroid, and GMO-free

 Some meats tend to be raised more humanely or naturally than others.
 Chicken, pigs, turkeys, and cattle are more likely to be raised using poor factory farming methods than animals such as sheep, bison, and deer because these animals do poorly in confined environments.